Articles on: Billing

 Servers for friends and family

 One resource which everyone has access to is Command Prompt/Terminal.
-To see how close the node is to your location and see how much ping/latency you are expected to get: use the ping feature for help.
+To see how close the node is to your location and see how much ping/latency you are expected to get: use the ping command for help.
 Below is an example for seeing how good the NYC node would be.
-First open up command prompt and type in this command.
+First open up command prompt and type in this command:

 C:\Users\Vijay\> ping nyc-01-b.witherhosting.com